If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 - There’s lots more to do in Houston beyond the Space Center.
 See our guide to things to do in Houston for some inspiration.

-- If you’re visiting a number of cities in Houston, we have guides to a number of those as well!
-We have a guides to things to do in Austin and things to do in San Antonio to get you started.
+- If you’re visiting a number of cities in Texas, we have guides to a number of those as well!
+We have a guide to things to do in Austin, things to do in San Antonio, as well as a guide to things to do in Dallas

 - If you do visit San Antonio, we also have a detailed guide to visiting the Alamo, and the San Antonio River Walk, which will help you plan your time visiting these two popular San Antonio attractions